Hardik12-coder/analytics-ai-platform/README.md

 Supported providers are `claude`, `gemini`, `openai`, and `llama`.
 The `llama` provider uses a hosted Together AI inference API, not self-hosted model weights.
 The provider and model are parameters so paid tiers can use stronger models later without rewriting the app.

-## Learning Path

-You do not need to know machine learning to build the first version.

-The first version should use:

-- Python for calculations
-- FastAPI for the backend
-- Plotly for charts
-- a pre-trained LLM API for summaries

-Training a custom model can come much later, after the product has real users and real examples of what good insight summaries should look like.